kybernetikos/goshawkjs/README.md

 goshawkjs.connect("wss://localhost:9999/ws", connectionOptions).then((connection) => {

-    // this is where your goshawk code goes
+    // this is where your goshawkjs code goes

 })
 ```